Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Phenomenology of the New Model

 It is highly instructive to see that this improvement does not only happen for the simulation at $Q=91.2$~GeV, where the tuning procedure is carried out, but also for other hard scattering energies.
 This is highly rewarding as it shows that the design of the novel dynamical hadronization model properly extrapolates the correct $Q_0$ dependence to other energies, that are not controlled directly through the tuning.
 This property is crucial for the interpretation of the shower cut being an IR factorization scale and the consistency of the hadronization model's dynamical behavior in the context of QCD.

 We have checked that these features are not only realized for 2-jettiness and event-shapes, on which most of our analytic insights concerning the NLL precision of \herwig{}'s angular ordered parton shower and of the partonic shower cut $Q_0$ dependence are based on, but actually for all jet and event-shape related observables that have been measured in $e^+e^-$ collisions in the past.
 In Figs.~\ref{fig:Rivetdefaultotherdistributions} and \ref{fig:Rivetdynamicotherdistributions} shown in App.~\ref{app:otherfigures} this is demonstrated displaying the simulations results obtained for the default and the novel dynamical hadronization model, respectively, again for the shower cutoff values $Q_0=1$, $1.25$, $1.5$ and $1.75$~GeV for a number of selected observables for in comparison with actual LEP data gathered at $Q=44$, $Q=91$ and $Q=133$~GeV.
 We have displayed the results for a number of other event-shapes (thrust, heavy jet mass), jet resolution rates as well as charged particle multiplicities measured at the JADE, ALEPH, DELPHI and OPAL experiments~\cite{MovillaFernandez:1997fr,JADE:1999zar,ALEPH:2003obs, ALEPH:1996oqp,ALEPH:1991ldi,DELPHI:1996sen} The respective Rivet analyses codes used for the generation of each of the histograms is quoted at the bottom of each panel.
 The lower sections of the individual panels show ratios with respect to the MC reference simulation results for $Q_{0,\rm{ref}}=1.25$~GeV.
 The improved shower cutoff $Q_0$-independence for the dynamical model in comparison to the default model for all observables is clearly visible.
 We emphasize again that we have checked that the results shown in Figs.~\ref{fig:Rivetdefaultotherdistributions} and \ref{fig:Rivetdynamicotherdistributions} are representative for all available $e^+e^-$ Rivet analyses.
-We also stress that, overall, the quality of the description of the data provided by all the tunes we obtained for the novel dynamical hadronization model is the same as that of the standard \herwig{} release tune.
+We also stress that, overall, the quality of the description of the data provided by all the tunes we obtained for the novel dynamical hadronization model is the same as that of the standard \herwig{} release tune.\footnote{The fact that this description is not the best description of the current data is a known feature of the angular ordered shower in the default, analytically controllable and logarithmically accurate setup we employ here.
+This has been partially addressed in \cite{Bewick:2019rbu,Bewick:2021nhc} and improvements are subject to ongoing work.
+We do not expect, however, that this will change any of our findings on the hadronization since the data has merely served as a reference for a realistic tuning campaign.}